caltechlibrary/command-line-for-librarians/presentation.md

 + save our "Client ID" and "Client Secret" in our environment
 + authenticate and get a "access token"
+    + save the auth token in our environment
-+ query for our data
++ run a curl query
 + saving the result

 --